![]() |

 already had U in this place, and if it was a number in the 5 000 000 series, the check letter was used.

 As you can see from the example to the right (from the same catalogue), this had the beautiful consequence that all known spare parts number could fit in the same format, which was probably a demand for processing those in computers.
 This was the era of punched cards, where speedy processing of longs lists, ordered by column numbers was the order of the day.
-Why the use exactly the number "9" in this place - why not some other number?
+Why use exactly the number "9" in this place - why not some other number?
 The probable explanation for this could be that Citroën might have believed that all future spare parts numbers would have the same format as the newest number series at that time: The GX series.
 In a GX series number, the first digit after "GX" can be 0-8, but never 9.
 Therefore, the number "9" could be reserved for numbers in other systems.
 Whether this is more than just that - a theory - remains to be discovered, but it would also explain why, for instance, a standard indicator 12V/21W light bulb was converted from 706-750 to exactly ZC 9706 750 U be adding an extra "9".
 There are, by the way, also a very few examples of numbers with an extra "8" added.
 For instance, a clutch for an HY after 1968 is named HY 8312 000 B. Where this comes from, there could be many theories about, but not clear picture appears as yet.
 Observations/theories from you would be welcomed!
-At this point in time just around 1970, there were, for the first and only time at situation where (nearly) all parts numbers adhered to the same format.
-But as we know, nothing lasts forever, and as far as I can see, this didn't even last a year!
-The influence from Fiat was beginning to show in the spare parts catalogues with the emergence of numbers in the ZA series, and a little later came the Peugeot references in the series 78/79, neither of which was in the format of the other Citroën parts numbers. |
+At this point in time just around 1970, there were, for the first and only time at situation where (nearly) all parts numbers adhered to the same format: 2 or 3 characters + 7 digits + suffix letter.
+If you also regard the ZA, ZB and ZF references with a different number of digits as being consistent with this format, this unified system continued until the introduction of the Peugeot parts in the 78/79 series introduced with LN in 1976. |

 Most of the numbers in the series beginning with model codes (A, AZ, AM, D, H, etc) continued after this brief period with their original numbers, but the few numbers that got to be converted, actually retained their new numbers with the extra digit "9".
 This is the reason why you may find a few numbers of this type, even in relatively recent catalogues.
-In the 2CV catalogue MIC01117 from 1991, for instance, you can find a ring for a Ducellier starter, which has the number DV 9533 267 A. |
+In the 2CV catalogue MIC01117 from 1991, for instance, you can find a ring for a Ducellier starter, which has the number DV 9533 267 A and a spring on the heater flap with the number AY 9 182 230 A. |

 Probably, Citroën has come to the conclusion, that if the standard way of processing spare parts numbers were going to be computerized anyhow, it would not make any difference if they chose simple sequential numbers.
 If this was the reasoning behind these new sequential numbers, Citroën themselves, in my opinion, demonstrate that this was a false assumption since they needed to add the check letter, after this system had been in use for a number of months.

-Assigned from around 1970 to 1976
+5 000 000 | Assigned from around 1971 to 1976 | ||

 ---|---|---|---|